 arising from the translation of foreign currency into presentation currency at the reporting date.

 Revenue transactions are transactions relating to the normal operating cycle of an entity such as sales, purchases, trading, etc.

 Capital transactions are transactions relating to assets, such as the purchase of property, plant and equipment, investments, speculations outside the normal operating cycle of an entity, etc.

 Trade generally refers to activities involving sales of goods and services, whereas non-trade activities refer to activities that are not related to the selling of goods or the provision of services.

 If an entity has foreign currency borrowings that are used in the ordinary course of business operations, any foreign exchange gain or loss on repayment of the borrowings would be considered revenue transactions.

 Similarly, if foreign currency borrowings are used to purchase capital assets, any foreign exchange gain or loss on repayment of the borrowings would be considered capital transactions.

 Foreign exchange rates to be used for reporting in the tax returns

-An entity may translate foreign currency into the presentation currency (RM) at the date of transaction using the spot exchange rate between the foreign currency and the presentation currency (RM).
+An entity may translate the foreign currency into the presentation currency (RM) at the date of the transaction using the spot exchange rate between the foreign currency and the presentation currency (RM).

 For the purpose of translating the balances of foreign currency into the presentation currency (RM) at the reporting date, the closing rate published by Bank Negara Malaysia or the entity’s bank shall be used.